Akhil-Selukar/Complete-JavaScript-Notes/44-Advanced DOM/44.5-Event propagation/README.md

 Links__Section
 ```

 Here we can see that the 'nav' element's eventListner got executed first which means events are now being handled in capture phase.
-This is useful in 'Event deligation' part of javascript.
+This is useful in 'Event deligation' in javascript.